What Is Implementation?

 What is included in a SaaS implementation?

 SaaS implementation typically includes product configuration, data migration from existing systems, integration with other tools (CRM, email, data warehouses), user provisioning, SSO setup, and custom workflow or report creation.
+This is a common area of focus for customer success teams working to improve their approach to Implementation.

 How long does implementation take?

 It depends on product complexity.
 Simple tools: days.
 Mid-market products: 2-4 weeks.
 Enterprise platforms: 4-12 weeks or more.
 Factors include integration count, data migration volume, configuration complexity, and customer IT resource availability.
+This is a common area of focus for customer success teams working to improve their approach to Implementation.

 Who manages implementation?

 Some companies have dedicated implementation or solutions engineering teams.
 Others assign implementation to the CSM or a technical onboarding specialist.
 For complex enterprise products, a project manager often coordinates across vendor and customer teams.
+This is a common area of focus for customer success teams working to improve their approach to Implementation.